“Springing” interest rate cap requirements in CRE loans

 The immediate benefit of such a structure is that the borrower avoids the upfront cost of the cap.
 Over the loan’s term, they may avoid the cost entirely if rates don’t cross the threshold triggering the purchase, or they may find that the cost of the cap is less than if they had purchased it upfront if rates do cross this threshold but no faster than originally expected at the time of the loan close.
 Conversely, if rates rise more quickly and/or more significantly, the cap requirement may be triggered and cost more than if the borrower had just purchased the cap at closing.
 This approach will often appeal to borrowers that hope to sell/refi the underlying asset well before the loan maturity or to borrowers that are simply willing to take the view that rates will be lower for longer than the forward curve prevailing at the time of the loan close.

 With the recent rate hikes from the Fed and expectations for additional hikes this year and next, this structure has recently come up frequently in our client conversations, primarily in two contexts.
 First, many clients have reached out to help them evaluate their existing loan portfolios to understand if they have any loans with these provisions and, if so, what their requirements are.
-Through these conversations we have reviewed over 11,000 floating-rate loans, identifying over 500 loans with such requirements, spread across 100 distinct lenders.
-As the histogram below shows, many of these requirements will be triggered in the next 12 months if base rates like SOFR increase as implied by the forward curve.
+Through these conversations we have reviewed over 11,400 floating-rate loans, identifying over 650 loans with such requirements, spread across 100 distinct lenders.
+As the histogram below shows, many of these requirements have been triggered over the last several months as base rates like SOFR have increased.

 In both of these contexts, a common conversation theme has been the timing for purchasing springing caps – should a borrower purchase a cap now to “get ahead” of a purchase requirement that may be triggered in the future (thus locking in a known cost today), wait to purchase the cap only if and when it’s required, or defer and re-evaluate the purchase at some future date.
 This is always a tough question to answer.
 At its root, this is a question of where rates will go and what cap prices in the future will be relative to cap prices today, neither of which are easily predicted.
 That being said, understanding some key concepts and considerations can give a borrower a better framework for considering springing caps:

 Forward curve: A starting point for evaluating whether a borrower should “get ahead” of a springing cap requirement should be the current forward curve for SOFR/LIBOR.
 While the forward curve has historically been a poor predictor of rates, there’s some argument to be made that the front of the curve may be more predictive given how deliberate the Fed has been in telegraphing its policy decisions.
-As of this writing, the current forward curve shows SOFR hitting 2.00% in August 2022 and peaking at 3.55% in July 2023.
-A borrower with a “springing cap” triggered when SOFR hits 2.00% might be more inclined to purchase the required cap today, understanding that the market is projecting it may be required in a few months anyway.
+As of October 7, 2022, the current forward curve shows 1-month Term SOFR hitting ~4.25% January of 2023 and peaking at ~4.40% in March 2023.
+A borrower with a “springing cap” triggered when SOFR hits 4.00% might be more inclined to purchase the required cap today, understanding that the market is projecting it may be required in a few months anyway.
 Conversely, a borrower with a cap triggered when SOFR hits 4.00% may be more inclined to wait and hope the trigger never materializes.

 Borrower view of forward curve: Generally, so long as rates follow or undershoot the path implied by the forward curve any deferral of a cap purchase will make sense in hindsight.
 Similarly, a deferral may look like a bad idea in hindsight if actual rates exceed the path projected by the forward curve.
 With this in mind, a borrower that wants to take the view that rates are more likely to exceed the forward curve would be more likely to purchase a springing cap early and, conversely, a borrower more inclined to take the “under” on the forward curve should be more inclined to wait.